-Have you ever faced a situation when after a loud concert or a bad cold, you are not able to listen from one or both ears?
-Either ear is ringing and you are not able to hear properly?
-You may be experiencing temporary hearing loss.
-This is more or less of a common occurrence.
+Have you ever faced a situation right after a loud concert or a bad cold, you are not able to listen from one or both ears?
+Either ear is ringing or you are not able to hear properly in this cases, you may be experiencing temporary hearing loss.
+This is more or less a common occurrence.
 These are so mild that we can’t even notice it until the ears have “popped open” and normal hearing is resumed.

 Causes of temporary hearing loss

 There can be many underlying causes responsible for the temporary hearing loss.
 These causes may include:

 The mechanism of the inner ear is very delicate and sensitive to loud noise, specifically louder than 85 decibels.
 Listening to loud noise such as concerts, not wearing earplugs while shooting firearms, you are at a risk of hearing damage.
 This hearing loss can be temporary or permanent depending on the level of noise and proximity to your ear.